 Advanced sleep phase disorder (ASPD) can affect anyone, and if you’re looking for a way to treat your symptoms, you can now take a closer look at medical marijuana.
 If you have the condition, it can disrupt your circadian patterns, leading to fatigue and difficulty staying awake until bedtime.
 Or even worse, it can cause you to fall asleep while eating or driving, both of which can be dangerous.
 Fortunately, medical marijuana and advanced sleep phase syndrome can help with both fatigue and alertness.
-Learn more about ASPD, how it affects patients and how medical marijuana can help you find relief.
+Learn more about ASPD, how it affects patients and how medical marijuana can help provide relief.

 You have cannabinoid receptors in your liver, brain, kidneys, lungs and immune system.
 When the cannabinoid receptors activate, you experience both the psychoactive and therapeutic properties of cannabis.

 Overall, science suggests cannabinoids bring balance to your biological systems and tissues.
-Researchers continue to study how far cannabinoid receptors affect your health, but as of today, they’re known to play an essential role in numerous body processes, including:
+Researchers continue to study how far cannabinoid receptors affect overall health, but as of today, they’re known to play an essential role in numerous body processes, including:

-Because of its ability to relieve pain, reduce anxiety and promote mental clarity and focus, CBD has grown very popular.
+Because of its ability to relieve pain, reduce anxiety and promote mental clarity and focus, CBD has become very popular.
 It can promote alertness and reduce daytime sleepiness.
 It can even reduce anxiety without having an impact on sleep-wake cycles.

 Because CBD reduces anxiety, it’s helpful in decreasing sleep problems and improving quality of sleep.
 CBD might increase overall amounts of sleep, improving insomnia.
 It was found to reduce insomnia in individuals suffering from chronic pain.

 Tetrahydrocannabinol (THC) is the primary psychoactive cannabinoid in marijuana.
-It helps with pain relief and reducing nausea.
+It helps with pain relief and reduces nausea.
 Studies show it has sedative effects, making it simpler to fall asleep.
 There’s also growing evidence that suggests it could improve breathing during sleep, making it a potential therapy for treating sleep disorders like obstructive sleep apnea.

 Science shows terpenes affect mood, energy, alertness and sleepiness.